palankit-2004/dsmp1.0_python/README.md

 - View each `.ipynb` file in Jupyter/Colab
 - Try editing and running the code yourself
-- Use this repo to revise quickly before practicing DSA on platforms like LeetCode
+- Use this repo to revise quickly before practicing problems.

 ---